Vitaliano Aguirre II: Career

 He established a law firm in Makati with partners Rodolfo Robles, Sixto Brillantes, Jose Ricafrente, Antonio Nachura and Antonio San Vicente.
 He served as the lead counsel of Hubert Webb in the 1995 Vizconde murders case and as deputy counsel of the Feliciano Commission's fact-finding investigation of the 2003 Oakwood mutiny.
 He is a managing partner at Aguirre & Aguirre Law Office, and taught law at the Arellano University Law Foundation.
 Aguirre supported the 2010 presidential campaign of President Benigno Aquino III.

 During the impeachment trial of Renato Corona, he was tapped as one of several private prosecutors tasked to secure the Chief Justice's conviction.
-In February 2012, during the Impeachment of Renato Corona where he was a counsel, Aguirre was cited for contempt after a disrespectful gesture and argument towards the respected senator-judge Miriam Defensor Santiago, who was the most vocal on the court trial proceedings.
-In March 2013, President Aquino appointed Aguirre as vice president for Legal Affairs of the government-owned Clark Development Corporation.
+In February 2012, during the impeachment of Renato Corona where he was a counsel, Aguirre was cited for contempt after a disrespectful gesture and argument with senator-judge Miriam Defensor Santiago, who was the most vocal on the court trial proceedings.
+In March 2013, President Aquino appointed Aguirre as vice president for legal affairs of the government-owned Clark Development Corporation.

 Aguirre was also a lawyer for then Davao Mayor Rodrigo Duterte.
-He served as the latter's chief legal counsel on the cases seeking to disqualify Duterte during the 2016 presidential campaign, as well as on cases linking the President to the Davao death squads.
+He served as the latter's chief legal counsel on the cases seeking to disqualify Duterte during the 2016 presidential campaign, as well as on cases linking the President Duterte to the Davao death squads.
 He likewise represented a policeman who owned a quarry site turned into a firing range where remains of supposed victims of these alleged death squads were believed to have been buried.
 In July 2016, following the victory of Duterte for the Philippine presidency, Aguirre was appointed as the new secretary of the Department of Justice.

 On July 26, 2016, Mulanay plantation farmers accused Aguirre that he was asking and "threatening" them to pay rent in a land they rightfully own.
 The resident farmers who have been living and farming for generations in the 200-hectare Hacienda Tulungan in Brgy.
 Sta.
 Rosa claimed that the land belongs to them under the government's Comprehensive Agrarian Reform Program (CARP).
 On November 27, 2016, two commissioners of the Bureau of Immigration, an attached agency to Aguirre's department, were embroiled in an extortion controversy.
 Commissioners Al Argosino and Michael Robles were accused of extorting P50 million from gaming tycoon Jack Lam in exchange of release of 1,316 Chinese employees of Fontana Leisure Parks and Casino.
 Aguirre denied knowledge of the alleged exchange between the immigration commissioners and the tycoon, even after he personally met Jack Lam.